G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Privacy Budget of Confident-GNMax

-Additionally, we analyze the data independent privacy guarantee for the noisy maximum votes mechanism $M_1$. \begin{theorem} The maximum noisy votes mechanism with Gaussian of variatnce $\sigma^2$ guarantees $(\lambda, \lambda/2\sigma^2)$-RDP for all $\lambda > 1$. \end{theorem} \begin{proof} Since each teacher model may cause the maximum number of votes to change at most by 1.
-The maximum noisy votes mechanism is equivalent to a Gaussian mechanism with sensitivity 1.
-Hence, it satisfies $(\lambda, \lambda/2\sigma^2)$-RDP~\cite{mironov2017renyi}. \end{proof}
+Since each teacher model may cause the maximum number of vote to change at most by 1, $M_1$ is equivalent to a Gaussian mechanism with sensitivity 1.
+Therefore, following Theorem~\ref{theorem:rdp-gaussian}, $M_1$ with Gaussian noise of variance $\sigma_1^2$ guarantees $(\lambda, \lambda/2\sigma_1^2)$-RDP for all $\lambda > 1$.

-Since a student generator can only access information about the sensitive data through the Confident-GNMax aggregator, the privacy budget for training the student generator is the composition of privacy budgets across multiple runs of the aggregator.
+$M_2$ could be decomposed into post-processing a noisy histogram with Gaussian noise added to each dimension.
+Since each teacher model may increase the count in one bin and decrease the count in another, the mechanism has a sensitivity of 2.
+Therefore, $M_2$ with Gaussian noise of variance $\sigma_2^2$ guarantees $(\lambda, \lambda/\sigma_2^2)$-RDP~\citep{papernot2018scalable}.